Matt Cox

 April to JulyAbout the reserve

 Rush Furlong is a fragment of the once extensive system of strip farming in the Isle of Axholme that has by chance survived.
-The nearby land is now mostly arable, but this small meadow grassland strip has been managed only by hay-cutting for as long as can be traced.
+The nearby land is now mostly arable, but the original nature reserve; a small meadow grassland strip; has been managed only by hay-cutting for as long as can be traced.
 This regular, unchanging management and lack of disturbance, combined with a soil derived from the base-rich Keuper Marl, has resulted in a rich flora.

 Over 60 species of flowering plants have been recorded, including yellow rattle, oxeye daisy, rough hawk's-beard, agrimony, meadow oat-grass and primrose.
 The speciality of the site is the uncommon green-winged orchid of which several thousand spikes are to be found in most years.
 Adder's-tongue also occurs.